bexelbie/bexelbie.github.io/_pages/about.md

 ### GPG Key / Encrypted Communications

 For those of you who need to send me something super sekrit, please think carefully.
-While I have had a GPG key, I believe that email is [effectively not reasonable to secure with GPG](https://latacora.micro.blog/2019/07/16/the-pgp-problem.html).
+While I used to have a GPG key, I no longer do.
+I believe that email is [effectively not reasonable to secure with GPG](https://latacora.micro.blog/2019/07/16/the-pgp-problem.html).
-Therefore I encourage you to consider alternative methods, such as [Signal](https://signal.org/).
+Therefore I encourage you to consider alternative methods, such as [Signal](https://signal.me/#p/+19194148915).

 ### Happiness